IU Base Retirement Plans Frequently Asked Questions

 As of January 1, 2021, participants who are at least 59½ years of age, and are age and service eligible for normal retirement, may take a distribution from their Defined Contribution (DC) account without separating service.

-Age 70 Benefits (“Millie Morgan”): If a participant has attained age 70 and has been credited with 20 or more years of PERF creditable service, the participant may begin receiving PERF pension while continuing to work at Indiana University.
+Age 70 Benefits (“Millie Morgan”): Beginning July 1, 2023, if a participant has attained age 65 and has been credited with 20 or more years of PERF creditable service, the participant may begin receiving PERF pension payments while continuing to work at Indiana University.
+Learn more about the Millie Morgan Retirement provision.

 2. What are the general distribution provisions?